 - Wide assortment in one place: Being able to compare 6-10 anchovy brands on the same shelf is a real advantage.
 It allows consumers to explore without commitment.

-- Private label with good value for money: Carrefour anchovies are a decent option for daily consumption, especially considering their price.
+- Private label with good quality-price ratio: Carrefour anchovies are a decent option for daily consumption, especially considering their price.

-- Promotions and packs: Offers like 2-for-1 or economy packs allow access to better quality brands at reduced prices.
+- Promotions and packs: Offers like 2-for-1 or savings packs allow access to better quality brands at reduced prices.

 - Rotation and freshness: Carrefour's high sales volume implies good product rotation, which benefits the freshness of canned goods.